scpaudioarchive/website/content/support.md

   - Shout-out in credits at the end of **each** episode

 ## [Join Level 5](https://www.patreon.com/join/scpaudioarchive/checkout?rid=4614370)
-* Everything in the previous tier
+* Everything in the previous tier.
+Thank you for your support!
-* Additionally:
-  - ????